Nick Broad: Remembering a performance pioneer

 Chelsea were better organised [than AC Milan].
 They were used to collecting data in Milan, but not in this specific situation.
 We were used to collecting data from cardio but not from GPS.
 Nick had experience with that.

-I was in charge of data collection, doing GPS tests, downloading data, making up recovery drinks - all the things that need to happen to make a sport science department function.
+I was in charge of data collection and downloading it, doing GPS tests, making up recovery drinks - all the things that need to happen to make a sport science department function.

 He talked to me about where I wanted to go and how to get there.
 When you do the undergraduate degree, you don’t really understand the depths you can go to in certain areas, you don’t really understand how your studies will apply in the world of work.